home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ### Service `zwave_js.invoke_cc_api`

 Call this service to use the Command Class API directly.
 In most cases, the `zwave_js.set_value` service will accomplish what you need to, but some Command Classes have API commands that can't be accessed via that service.
-Refer to the [Z-Wave JS Command Class](https://zwave-js.github.io/node-zwave-js/#/api/CCs/index) docs for the available APIs and arguments.
+Refer to the [Z-Wave JS Command Class documentation](https://zwave-js.github.io/node-zwave-js/#/api/CCs/index) for the available APIs and arguments.
 Be sure to know what you are doing when calling this service.

 | Service Data Attribute 	| Required 	| Description                                                                                                                                      	|
 |------------------------	|----------	|--------------------------------------------------------------------------------------------------------------------------------------------------	|